 Weather-Appropriate Dress: Dress children in comfortable, weather-appropriate clothing that allows for easy movement and protects them from the elements.

+Use Outdoor Toys: Include items like balls, bubbles, hula hoops, and sandbox toys that encourage active play and exploration.
 Role Model Healthy Behaviors: Show enthusiasm for outdoor play and model behaviors like respect for nature, sun safety, and proper hygiene after outdoor activities.

 While outdoor play is self-directed, caregivers play an essential role in facilitating this important developmental activity.
 Caregivers should: